- Petras Auštrevičius - MEP (Renew Europe, LT)

 - In Belgium, rabbits raised for meat and breeding females will no longer be kept in cages by 2025.

-- In Denmark, sow stalls may only be used for 3 days after insemination in new pig housing and this will apply to all systems by 2035; Denmark also has a target to keep 10% of its breeding herd out of farrowing crates by next year (2020).
+- In Denmark, sow stalls may only be used for 3 days after insemination in new pig housing and this will apply to all systems by 2035; Denmark also has a target to keep 10% of its breeding herd out of farrowing crates by 2020.

-- In Germany, enriched cages for hens will be illegal from 2025 and barren cages for rabbits will be illegal from 2024.
+- In Germany, enriched cages for hens will be illegal from 2025 and barren cages for rabbits will be illegal from 2024, sow stalls will be illegal from 2028 and farrowing crates will be illegal after 5 days following insemination from 2035-2037.

 - Luxembourg has banned all ‘enriched’ cages for hens.